 Founded in 1999, Volusion is one of the first names to offer a website builder with ecommerce.
-As of 2021, it has sold services worth $28 billion and hosted more than 30,000 online stores.
+As of 2021, it had sold services worth $28bn and hosted more than 30,000 online stores.

 Like BigCommerce, Volusion is packed with features and is therefore meant for advanced users who have some experience running an ecommerce store.
 Its systems aren’t easy to get used to, but it does have a knowledge base with lots of resources on getting started.

 With Volusion, there’s a limited choice of free templates on offer, and the paid templates are extremely expensive.
 A few features worth mentioning include abandoned cart recovery, product categorization, and customer data migration.

 Volusion has its own payment platform called Volusion Merchant Program, but it’s only available in the US.
 For users from other countries, Volusion allows you to accept payments via credit card.
 Paypal and Stripe are also available as payment options.